Richardaeld/cola-vending-machine/README.md

 + Restart your IDE if it was on.
 + Go to the Bash and type, `heroku login`
 + Follow instructions to login.
-+ Connect your IDE to your heroku app by:
++ Connect your IDE to your Heroku app by:
     + Going to the Bash and typing, `heroku git:remote -a <heroku app name>`
-    + `<heroku app name>` is the name of the app created just after logging into heroku.
+    + `<heroku app name>` is the name of the app created just after logging into Heroku.
 + Now your app is connected to your IDE.
 + As long as you stay on you master branch:
-    + You can push up to heroku by typing, `git push heroku` into the bash.
+    + You can push up to Heroku by typing, `git push heroku` into the bash.
     + *You will need to have a git version to push, which looks like:
         + `git add .`
         + `git commit -m <comment>`